MP Estate Planning UK

 To document cryptocurrency holdings effectively:

-• Keep a record of transactions, including dates and amounts
+• Keep a record of all transactions, including purchase dates, amounts, and cost basis for CGT purposes.

 How to Handle Crypto Inheritance